00Fjongl/js-extra/Minification/mini.md

 a=(a+(b=c))%256;
 a=(a+=b=c)%256;
 ```
-Functions such as `setTimeout` and `Array.prototype.push` return varying integers.
-As they cannot return `0`, any logic that happens to include them may be shortened.
+While functions such as `setTimeout` and `Array.prototype.push` return varying integers, they cannot return `0`, so any logic that happens to include them may be reformatted.
 ```js
 Math.random()*2|0&setTimeout(console.log,5e3,'test');
 Math.random()*2|!setTimeout(console.log,5e3,'test');
 ```
 `**0` and all bitwise operators will parse `NaN` (or `undefined`, `'abc'`, etc.) as `0`.
-This results in a difference when using `a!=3`, `a-3`, or `a^3` for a condition.
-Operations that deal with numbers are commonplace in minification.
-As such, these operators may reduce bugs and overall code size when used.
+Consequently, there are differences between `a!=3`, `a-3`, and `a^3` as conditions.
+Numerical operations are commonplace in minification.
+As such, these operators may reduce bugs and overall code size when examined.

 Is a value inconsistent?
 Is it causing issues with logic?
 Use `!value`, `!!value`, `[value]`, or `![value]` when in a pinch!
 ```js